mkishi1221/mkishi1221.github.io/_posts/2025-05-13-Building product in debit not credit.markdown

 # Not Being Able to Repay the Venues Who Helped Us

 SpaceforU was a venue hire startup I co-founded through Falmouth University’s Launchpad.
-The pressure was real — we had just six months of funding to get something off the ground.
+The pressure was real — we had just six months of runway to get something off the ground.
 My co-founder brought experience as an event organiser, while I focused on fast builds, tight feedback loops, and tools to help us move quickly.
 We launched the MVP in 24 hours, listed over 40 spaces within a few months, and iterated the UI based on user feedback.

 But we still ended up in the same place.